joey-ma/press-play/docs/CONTRIBUTING.md

 Once your PR is merged, your contributions will be publicly visible on the [`Press-Play`](https://github.com/yoyoyojoe/press-play) repo.

-Now that you are part of the open source community, see other types of contributions[here](/contributing/types-of-contributions.md).
+Now that you are part of the open source community, see other types of contributions [here](/contributing/types-of-contributions.md).

 ## Windows